Levidre/Ghost-Jam-2021/shell/template/readme.txt

-This is the Fortegreen Shell for the Among Us Ghost.
+This is a Template shell for the Among Us Ghost.

 - GhostJam 2021 -